Classes at Foundation Baptist College are available in two convenient scheduling formats:

 Th103 Biblical Fundamentalism (2 hours)

-Examines the case of the 20th century Fundamental movement from Scripture and history.
-Presents the believer’s obligation to separate from the world, false teachers, and persistently disobedient brethren both inside and outside the local assembly.
+This course examines the case of the present Evangelical Fundamentalist movement from Scripture and history.
+It presents the believer’s obligation to separate from false teachers, and persistently disobedient brethren both ecclesiastically and personally.

 Th104 Bibliology (2 hours)